Antiretroviral Treatment of HIV Infection

 View Patient Education

-Because disease-related complications can occur in untreated patients with high CD4 counts and because less toxic drugs have been developed, treatment with antiretroviral therapy (ART) is now recommended for all patients.
+Because disease-related complications can occur in untreated patients with high CD4 counts and because less toxic medications have been developed, treatment with antiretroviral therapy (ART) is now recommended for all patients.
 The benefits of ART outweigh the risks in every patient group and setting that has been carefully studied.

 ART aims to